MIT BRENNENDER SORGE

 Creator for the

-good of man, and for the full development, natural and supernatural, and the realization
+good of man, and for the full development, natural and supernatural,

 of his perfection.
-To neglect this order is to shake the pillars on which society rests,
+To neglect this order is to shake the pillars on

 and to compromise social tranquillity, security and existence.